hsoft/xibless/docs/api/view.rst

         subclass.
 The value for this attribute can be either another instance, or a reference, such as ``owner`` or ``owner.something``.

+    .. attribute:: focusRingType

+        :ref:`Cocoa constant <literal-consts>`.
+Type of border glow that shows up when the view has focus.
+Use ``NSFocusRingType`` constants.

     .. method:: bind(name, target, keyPath[, valueTransformer])

         :param name: *String*